Frequently Asked Questions

 What is eterlearn?

-eterlearn is a two-phase learning tool.
-First, it explains anything — a dense article, a confusing document, a research paper, a piece of code — at the level you choose.
-Then, when you're ready, a Socratic challenger tests your understanding through guided questions rather than just handing you the answers.
+eterlearn is a learning tool with two modes.
+The first is a two-phase learning flow: it explains anything — a dense article, a confusing document, a research paper, a piece of code — at the level you choose, then a Socratic challenger tests your understanding through guided questions rather than just handing you the answers.
 The goal is real understanding, not just familiarity.

 How is this different from just asking ChatGPT or Claude a question?